 David found this Nando's spicy rice recipe on the Easy Peasie Food blog when searching on Google for a flavoured rice recipe.

-We enjoyed it alongside our paprika roast chicken recipe and think it would also be good with portuguese chicken and piri piri pork ribs.
+We enjoy it alongside our paprika roast chicken, portuguese chicken and piri piri pork ribs.

 Tips